Academic Advisor: Raimond Luntungan

-The MBA program, with emphases in Business Management, Finance, and Information Technology, is a 43-46-semester hour program.
-It is designed for individuals to develop professional competence, leadership potential, decision making abilities, and interpersonal skills to serve organizations in managerial capacities.
+The MBA program, with emphases in Business Management, Finance, and Information Technology, is a 44 semester hour program.
+It is designed for individuals to develop professional competence, leadership potential, decision making abilities, and interpersonal skills to serve commercial, governmental, faith-based and social organizations in various managerial capacities.
+It is accredited by the Adventist Accrediting Association (AAA) and by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) at Level III.
 The main campus offers a full-time course of study, while DLCs offer scheduling for part-time students.
 An online MBA is also offered.

 When to Begin

 - Hold a four-year baccalaureate degree or its equivalent, with a minimum GPA of 3.00 (four-point scale).

 - Demonstrate a solid understanding in each of the following areas:

 - Statistics (and Probability)

 Most students will meet these prerequisites by earning undergraduate credits with a minimum grade of B in each of the areas.
 Students may present other relevant documentation to demonstrate satisfactory knowledge in the area.
 The department will evaluate each student’s application and make the final determination as to whether a prerequisite has been met.